 A dream deeply rooted in one far greater than my own…

-…that one day, the body of Christ will find its true form: to be a unified house of prayer, a devoted people steadfast in making disciple-makers and a place of authentic community where compassion, honor, and love abounds.
+…that one day, the body of Christ will find its true form: To be a unified house of prayer, devoted in making disciple-makers and a place of authentic community where compassion, honor, and love abound.

-The question is: in light of these limitations, how do bivocational leaders/ministers manage the divinely appointed call to shepherd the bride of Christ, while faithfully handling other responsibilities?
+The question is: In light of these limitations, how do vocationals manage the divinely appointed call to cultivate communities of God’s presence while faithfully handling other responsibilities?

-But even in life’s lowest moments, I can’t help but wonder how modern-day shepherds are to righteously carry the torch in a time when time is increasingly precious…and people grow more complacent with respect to community.
+Yet, even in life’s lowest moments, I can’t help but wonder how modern-day shepherds are to righteously carry the torch in a time when people are more complacent and time increasingly precious.

 Many leaders, like you, have probably asked yourself the same thing, wondering how to run an efficient race when the amount of diversions and deceptions are at historic levels.

 Thankfully, the Word of God says we have what it takes to conquer, since “God is able to make all grace abound…so [we have] all sufficiency in all things at all times…abound in every good work.”
 (2 Corinthians 9:8)